Case Western Reserve University, DMA, Early Music Performance

 National Pedagogical University of Colombia, BM, Music Education

 Professional Education License, State of Illinois, Music K-12

 Graduate Research Grant, Baker-Nord Center for the Humanities, CWRU

-Colombia’s Ministry of Culture Scholarship, graduate studies, CWRU
+Colombia’s Ministry of Culture Scholarship, Graduate Studies, CWRU

 Francy Acosta is a singer and Music Educator based in the Chicago area.
 She initiated her activities as a performer and teacher in her native Bogotá (Colombia) and later went on to pursue graduate studies in the United States.
 She has taught voice (solo & ensembles), general music, World & Latin American Music, and music history in Colombia and the US.
-With EnsAmble Ad-Hoc, group of which she is co-founder and co-director, she performs European pre-classical repertoires as well as music from Colombia and other Latin American countries.
+With EnsAmble Ad-Hoc, a musical group of which she is co-founder and co-director, she performs European pre-classical repertoires as well as music from Colombia and other Latin American countries.
 Ad-Hoc’s latest collaborations include “A Mexican Christmas” with the Newberry Consort and a program of Spanish Renaissance with the Mignarda Ensemble.
-Francy Acosta has been a faculty member of Merit School of Music for the past ten years.
+Ms. Acosta has been a faculty member of Merit School of Music for the past ten years.

 “What a Wonderful World” by Bob Thiele & George Weiss, performed by Louis Armstrong, is one of the best pieces ever conceived.